selimhamidou/selimhamidou.github.io/_posts/2023-06-02-I_Integrated_Salesforce_With_A_Google_API_To_Display_On_A_Map_The_Best_Pizzas_Around_Me.markdown

     },
 ];
 {% endhighlight %}
 <p>This development doesn't need a lot of customization to work.
 If you look at some resources on the internet, you will see that a lot of them are just about filling this list in the right format(in the JavaScript file), and that's it.
 Concerning our work, after the callout, we only select the data we want, modify it when it's needed, and set it in the right format.
 For example, when we transform the value of the price range(1, 2, 3, 4) to a dollar symbol.
 Or, when we add some (very light) HTML code to the description field, to display multiple elements there.
 By the way, I've struggled a lot trying to add a "stars system" on my description field, or even on the mapMarkers list.
 For now, it's not possible.
 The advantage of the lightning map is that you don't have to work a lot to make it work.
 But the drawback is that you can't do whatever you want, it's hardly customizable.
 So yes, you can add some HTML, but that's it.
 So, no nested LWC, no images to display inside it, just some paragraphs and texts.
 If you try, the tags will simply be removed.
-But maybe on the next release we will be able to do more with the lightning-map components!  </p>
+But maybe on the next release, we will be able to do more with the lightning-map components!  </p>
 {% highlight java %}
 public with sharing class googleCalloutHandler {
   //When you get the result from the API, you get a 1, 2, 3, or 4 for its price range.